hvanderlaan/philips-hue/readme.md

 ## Installation
 This script needs some modification to work for you.
-The only things you need to edit/install are:
+The only things you need to install/edit are:

-    # global variables
-    hueBridge='<ip-address>'        # this is the ip-address of the hue bridge hueApiHash='<api-token>'        # this is you hue api token.

     # install packages
         -   curl                    # for commmunication with the HUE HTTP API
         -   jp                      # to parse data from the API

+    # global variables
+    hueBridge='<ip-address>'        # this is the ip-address of the hue bridge hueApiHash='<api-hash>'        # this is you hue api hash.

+Phillips HUE developer documentation: https://developers.meethue.com/develop/get-started-2/